bebehei/nagios-plugin-check_borg/README.md

 `-R` can be omitted, when `BORG_REPO` is set in the environment.

 `CONF` is a file, which will get sourced.
 It can export variables like `BORG_PASSPHRASE` and `BORG_REPO`.
-You can separate with this file your borg specifc secrets from the icinga2 configuration.
+You can separate with this file your borg specific secrets from the icinga2 configuration.

 ## Non-standard executable paths